Rockfish Fishing in Chesapeake Bay: The Complete Guide for 2025

 The Chesapeake Bay is one of the world’s great fisheries.
-With hundreds of rivers flowing to over 200 miles of protected waters and access to the Atlantic, it’s home to some truly impressive fish.
+With hundreds of rivers flowing to nearly 4,500 square miles of relatively protected waters and access to the Atlantic, it’s home to some truly impressive fish.
 But one creature stands apart.
 Striped Bass – or Rockfish, as they’re known here – top the list for every angler who visits.

 A group photo of several anglers standing on a charter boat and holding a Rockfish each in the Chesapeake Bay during a sunny day